anubhavpgit/anubhavpgit.github.io/content/current.md

 ###### June

-Summer is here.
 Moving to SF for the summer.
-Summer internship as a AI Research Engineer at a AI/Web3 startup, H011YW00D - an AI agent running on BASE (Ethereum L2) that generates videos, currently active on [Twitter](https://x.com/h011yw00dAgent/).
+Summer internship as a AI Research Engineer at a AI/Web3 startup, H011YW00D - an AI agent that generates autonomous cinematic videos, currently active on [Twitter](https://x.com/h011yw00dAgent/).
 My role involves working on the AI engine and the underlying distributed computing and deploying and maintaining it.

 My speculations about the Web3 world aside, and the fact that crypto is 99% a scam, innovation and profitability are two separate things.
 Businesses don't need useful technology to make money.
-I see  some potential in companies working not "in" but “with” the Web3 space.
-Companies like Coinbase generate massive returns despite limited utility.
-(Coinbase is funded by Tiger Global and Y Combinator.)

 A few are financially successful businesses, although built on technically questionable foundations, not meaningful innovations solving real problems.
-The bottom line is, **distribution trumps innovation**.
-Not that I see myself working in the web3 space, but this stint feels like a decent opportunity to network and learn more about the space and the money behind this part of the tech world.
+Examples include Coinbase, OpenSea etc. The bottom line is, **distribution trumps innovation**.
+Not that I see myself working in the web3 space, but this stint feels like a decent opportunity to network and explore more.

 On the other side, YourMove.ai is going strong.
 We’re generating massive traffic—and being a tiny, bootstrapped team, we’re profitable.
 That’s the thing about SaaS: execute well, and it pays.